mcopelandmw/mira-api-demo/mira-api-mcp-demo-guide.md

 <img width="800" alt="Meltwater Account page showing Meltwater API section with token list and Create Token button" src="screenshots/api-tokens-page.png" />

-If you don't see "Meltwater API" in your sidebar, your buddy account may not have API access enabled.
-Flag it to the Solutions Agent in Slack to get it turned on.
+If you don't see "Meltwater API" in your sidebar, all buddy accounts should have access.
+Reach out to support to get it resolved.

 Note for prospects: customers receive their API key after they purchase and begin onboarding.
 They won't have one during the sales process.